acerapal/Replicating-Human-Game-Theory-Experiments-with-LLMs-Phenotypic-Profiles-and-Bias-Modulation/README.md

 | Plots.ipynb   |      Code for the plots               |
 | Nash.ipynb   |     Code for getting Nash equilibrium of all games                |

-For the plots I use theoretical matrices of phenotypes and human results of the experiment _Reference:_ Poncela-Casasnovas, J., Gutiérrez-Roig, M., Gracia-Lázaro, C., Vicens, J., Gómez-Gardeñes, J., Perelló, J., Moreno, Y., Duch, J., & Sánchez, A. (2016). *Humans display a reduced set of consistent behavioral phenotypes in dyadic games.* **Science Advances**, 2(8), e1600451.
+For the plots I use theoretical matrices of phenotypes and human results of the experiment by Poncela-Casasnovas et al. (2016) *Humans display a reduced set of consistent behavioral phenotypes in dyadic games.* **Science Advances**.